codingMustache/codingMustache/README.md

 ## Joke of the Day

-I used to be addicted to the hokey pokey, but I turned myself around.
+I heard there was a new store called Moderation.
+They have everything there

 ## Daily Trivia

-How long is an IPv6 address?
+What was the first Android version specifically optimized for tablets?
- 1. 32 bits
+ 1. Marshmellow
- 2. 128 bits
+ 2. Honeycomb
- 3. 64 bits
+ 3. Froyo
- 4. 128 bytes
+ 4. Eclair

 <details>
   <summary>Answer</summary>
-  128 bits
+  Honeycomb
 </details>